Purgenta889/windowsgrubdualbootfix/README.md

 There is no space between the comma.
 The command is to be formatted the exact way as described here.

 ## 3. Restart
 Restart your computer.
 Windows should automatically boot.
-To access the GRUB menu, press `F9`, `F12`, `Esc`, `Del`, or any other key, respective to your device manufacturer.
+To access the GRUB menu, press `F9`, `F12`, `Esc`, `Del`, or any other key, respective to your device or motherboard manufacturer.

 ## 4. Verify (Optional)
 Now, we will verify if Windows's boot entry is correct.
 However, if you have successfully booted into Windows, it is more than likely it is, and this step is entirely optional.